Diesel Loco Shed, Ernakulam: Operations

 Like all locomotive sheds, ERS does regular maintenance, overhaul and repair including painting and washing of locomotives.
 It not only attends to locomotives housed at ERS but to ones coming in from other sheds as well.
 It has four pit lines for loco repair.

 Locomotives of Ernakulam DLS along with Erode and Golden Rock DLS were the regular links for all trains running through Kerala until around the year 2000 when widespread electrification of railway lines started in Kerala.
 Until then it handled prestigious trains like the double-headed Kerala Express and the Trivandrum Rajdhani Express.
 ERS locomotives used to be predominantly the regular links for trains traveling on the Konkan Railway as well.
 As more and more railway lines in Kerala were electrified, ERS started losing links to electric locomotives, mainly WAP-1, WAP-4, WAG-7 and WAP-7 locomotives from the Erode (ED), Arakkonam (AJJ) and Royapuram (RPM) electric locomotive sheds.
-Ironically, the Thiruvananthapuram railway division in which ERS is located has 100% electrified lines.
+The Thiruvananthapuram railway division in which ERS is located has 100% electrified lines.

 Despite all the electrification across the country, ERS locomotives still used to take trains as far as Gujarat, Bikaner and in the Shornur–Nilambur line of Kerala.
 The Ernakulam–Okha Express used to run with two ERS locomotives in multiple unit operation before electrification.
 The 12201/12202 LTT–Kochuveli Garib Rath was an ERS link running south of Ernakulam.
 A prestigious link for ERS was the Dadar–Madgaon Jan Shatabdi Express which was regularly hauled by an ERS WDM-3A for a long time.